miho/OCC-CSG/README.md

 Simple but powerful CSG tool based on the OpenCascade CAD Kernel ([OCE](https://github.com/tpaviot/oce) edition)

 This tool provides a simple command-line interface for applying boolean operations and transformations to 3D objects specified in either STEP or STL format.
 It contains a convenient STL importer for converting mesh based geometries to an eqivalent BREP representation (might cause performance issues for large STL files).
+Geometries can be exported as STL files as well.

 ## Sample